Shopify narrowing its ambition, sells Deliverr, other pieces

 NEW YORK (AP) — Shopify, the e-commerce company viewed as a growing competitor to Amazon, is selling the two biggest pieces of its fulfillment network and abandoning its logistics ambitions.

+The company announced Thursday in a blog post it will also cut about 20% of its workforce, the second mass layoff its had in less than a year.
+Last year, Shopify trimmed 10% of its workforce and reportedly laid off dozens of other employees before and after that announcement.
+The company said Thursday those affected will receive 16 weeks of severance pay and medical benefits.

+“There’s no way to make this good news, but we designed a package that will attempt to make it the best possible version of a bad day,” Shopify CEO Tobias Lütke said in the blog post.

-It’s a remarkable reversal after the Canadian company’s multiyear effort to build its own warehousing and delivery services.
-But investors welcomed the company’s move to focus more on its retail business on Thursday by sending its stocks as high as 15% in premarket trading.
+The business changes are also a remarkable reversal after the Canadian company’s multiyear effort to build its own warehousing and delivery services.
+But investors welcomed the company’s move to focus more on its retail business on Thursday by sending its stocks as high as 17% in premarket trading.

 Shopify also said in its earnings report that it pulled in $1.5 billion in revenue for the first quarter, which outperformed Wall Street’s expectations.
 It reported a profit when analysts had been expecting a loss.